mustachemo/data-runner/README.md

 ## Features

+- Standard Features:

   - [x] Upload button to upload various forms of data
-    - [ ] Style the button to make it look nice
+    - [x] Style the button to make it look nice
   - [x] Display the data in a table
   - [x] All columns are displayed and are scrollable
   - [x] Up to 259 rows are displayed and are scrollable.
 Rest of data is cycled through pages system